Home

 When Hester gave birth to son Walter in 1883, family friend Sadie Gallatin attended her as a nurse.
 When son Norman was born in 1885 and daughter Dora in 1888, Nancy S. McKelvey was present to help.
 Adaline Hough served as midwife for the birth of son William in 1881.

 Sons William and Walter were educated in the Soldiers Orphans School in Uniontown, Fayette County.
 Records of the school circa 1895 indicate that J.A.
 Stickel of Dawson was the individual who applied to get them in.
-The family's relationship to Stickel is unknown -- perhaps he was a guardian.
+The family's relationship to Stickel is unknown -- perhaps he was a guardian or good friend of the family.

 In August 1901, Hester signed a gas lease, granting the Fayette County Gas Company the right to extract and operate oil and gas on her property.